liblit/uw-cs-letterhead/README.md

 -------------

-If you use the standard `\name{...}` macro from the `letter` document class to set the sender's name, this will also appear in the footer before “Department of Computer Sciences”.
+If you use the standard `\name{...}` macro from the `letter` document class to set the sender’s name, this will also appear in the footer before “Department of Computer Sciences”.

 The footer mentions a generic departmental e-mail address and web